PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   Represent a set of DNS suffixes for quick matching.

   .. method:: SuffixMatchNode:add(name)
+    .. versionchanged:: 1.4.0
+      This method now accepts strings, lists of DNSNames and lists of strings.

     Add a suffix to the current set.

     :param DNSName name: The suffix to add to the set.
+    :param string name: The suffix to add to the set.
+    :param table name: The suffixes to add to the set.
+Elements of the table should be of the same type, either DNSName or string.

   .. method:: SuffixMatchNode:check(name) -> bool